ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 Claims Registry that are composed of pairs of Claim Keys and Claim Values.

 Secure Channel:
-: A path for transferring data between two entities or components that ensures confidentiality, integrity and replay protection, as well as mutual authentication between the entities or components.
-The secure channel may be provided using approved cryptographic, physical or procedural methods, or a combination thereof {{NIST-SP800-90Ar1}}.
+: "A path for transferring data between two entities or components that ensures confidentiality, integrity and replay protection, as well as mutual authentication between the entities or components.
+The secure channel may be provided using approved cryptographic, physical or procedural methods, or a combination thereof" {{NIST-SP800-90Ar1}}.
   For the purposes of the present document, we focus on a protected communication channel used for conveyance that can ensure the same qualities associated for UCCS conveyance as CWT conveyance without any